-If a person present at a meeting observes and fails to object to an alleged public meetings laws violation in the form of a failure to conduct rollcall votes before taking actions on questions or motions pending, that person waives his or her right to object at a later date.
+Under prior law, if a person present at a meeting observes and fails to object to an alleged public meetings laws violation in the form of a failure to conduct rollcall votes before taking actions on questions or motions pending, that person waives his or her right to object at a later date.
 Hauser v.
 Nebraska Police Stds.
 Adv.
 Council, 264 Neb.
-944, 653 N.W.2d 240 (2002).
+944, 653 N.W.2d 240 (2002)